pipelight/doc.pipelight/other_topics/why_detailed.md

 well suited for **string manipulation**, with an appealing syntax and an as soft as possible learning curve.

 Typescript was indeed well-suited for this mission.
-It realy shines when it comes to do simple things.
+It really shines when it comes to do simple things.

 ### Why not another programming language ?